accelist/nextjs-starter/README.md

 const { data, error } = useSWR('/api/demo/api/Values', swrFetcher);
 ```

-> :warning: `useSwrFetcherWithAccessToken` and `useSWR` are hooks and they can ONLY be called from the top-level code block of a React functional component. https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level
+> :warning: `useSwrFetcherWithAccessToken` and `useSWR` are hooks and they can ONLY be called from the top-level code block of function components. https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level

 > :bulb: Contrary to the function name, **it is safe to use `useSwrFetcherWithAccessToken` outside `<Authorize>` component context.**

 ## API Gateway

-HTTP requests initiated from a browser is restricted to the same domain ([Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)) and the same protocol (HTTPS requests must be performed from web pages with HTTPS URL).
+HTTP requests initiated from a browser are restricted to the same domain ([Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)) and the same protocol (HTTPS requests must be performed from web pages with HTTPS URL).

 > For example, `https://front-end.app` accessing `http://back-end.app/api/data` will fail by default.